What is benefit fraud?

-- People not reporting they have property they own or bank accounts or other savings
+- people not reporting they have property that they own or bank accounts or other savings

-It would also be considered benefit fraud to claim under a false identity for a property they do not live in or have a rental liability at for example.
+It would also be considered benefit fraud to claim under a false identity for a property they do not live in or have a rental liability at.

 Reporting Benefit Fraud

-Benefit fraud is dealt with by the Single Fraud Investigation Service at the Department for Works and Pensions.
+Benefit fraud is dealt with by the Single Fraud Investigation Service at the DWP.

-If you suspect that someone you know is committing Housing Benefit fraud you can report it by any of the below methods:
+If you suspect that someone you know is committing Housing Benefit fraud you can report it by any of the following methods:

 What happens after I report someone?

 The DWP will look at the information you give.
 They are not allowed to tell you the outcome.

 They will only take action if they find the person has been committing benefit fraud.

 Action can include removing a person's benefits and taking them to court.